-When I was a bridesmaid earlier in the year, I found myself trying to coordinate when a guest with children needed to pass over the traditional horseshoe.
+When I was a bridesmaid earlier last year, I found myself trying to coordinate when a guest with children needed to pass over the traditional horseshoe.
 I managed to sneak a quick conversation with the celebrant, and could text the friend with the appropriate cue, but it led me to wonder – do you still give horseshoes at weddings?
 Do brides even know about this tradition?
 I asked celebrant Heather Sorensen if she could share her knowledge on this topic and the million dollar question: when do you give the bride the horseshoe?

 Giving horseshoes as good luck token at your wedding